-Professionally staffed nursery care is available during the service for children ages 0-4.
-The nursery is down the southwest stairs.
-Changing tables are in the downstairs restrooms and the nursery.
+Professionally staffed nursery care is available most Sundays for children ages 1-4 in our KidZone, located down the southwest stairs.
+Changing tables are in the Kidzone and downstairs restrooms.

-Children's Chapel, Sundays, during sermon
+Children's Chapel, Sundays during sermon

-During the sermon at the 10:00am service, children from preschool to second grade are invited to a special liturgy in the children's chapel, featuring songs and a Bible story.
+During the sermon at the 10:00 service, children from preschool to second grade are invited to a special liturgy in the children's chapel, featuring songs and a Bible story.